What are the best banks in New York City? Where should you open your new account? Let’s find out.

 What is the biggest bank in New York?

 The biggest and most popular New York bank is Chase Bank.
-It has 662 branches in 248 different cities in New York, many of which are in New York City alone.
+It has over 600 branches in New York, many of which are in New York City alone.

 Chase Bank is very popular among New York residents because it has many brick-and-mortar locations.
 It also has a huge ATM network, which makes for lower ATM usage fees and higher convenience.